rof1an/rof1an/README.md

 ## Beginner Front-End Developer
-Skills of working with the layout, the React library, state manager Redux, Redux Toolkit, Typescript
+Skills of working with the HTML Layout, the React library, state manager Redux, Redux Toolkit, Typescript, Firebase

 ## Languages and Tools